-A. A student may apply for deferring his/her studies during a period that should not exceed two weeks following the start of a semester.
-The deferral period must not exceed two consecutive or separate semesters.

-B. The deferral period shall not be considered as part of the maximum period allowed for earning the Master's Degree.
+- A) A student may apply for deferring his/her studies during the first 2 weeks of a semester start.
+The deferral period must not exceed 2 consecutive or separate semesters. - B) The deferral period shall not be considered part of the maximum period allowed for earning a Master's degree.